flatironinstitute/sciware/34_PyPackaging/main.md

 In short:

-- We'll use "**project**" to mean something you're editing, and "**package**" to mean something you want to import.
+- We'll use "**project**" to mean something you're editing, and "**package**" to mean something you want to install and import.

 - Our goal for today is to show how easy and beneficial it is to make your *projects* into (locally) importable *packages*.